Freedom of religion in Africa by country: Chad

 Article 1 of the Constitution of Chad declares that the country is a secular state and "affirm[s] the separation of the religions and of the State".
 However, some policies favor Islam in practice.
 For example, a committee composed of members of the High Council for Islamic Affairs and the Directorate of Religious Affairs in the Ministry of the Interior organizes the Hajj and the Umra.
 In the past the Association of Evangelical Churches criticized government-sponsored Hajj trips as eroding the traditionally secular stance of the country.

 The government indirectly monitors Muslim activities through the pro-government High Islamic Council.
-The High Council, in coordination with the president, also has the responsibility of appointing the grand imam—a spiritual leader for all Muslims in the country who oversees each region's high imam and serves as head of the council.
+The High Council, in coordination with the president, also has the responsibility of appointing the grand imam - a spiritual leader for all Muslims in the country who oversees each region's high imam and serves as head of the council.
 In principle, the grand imam has the authority to restrict proselytizing by other Islamic groups throughout the country, regulate the content of sermons in mosques, and exert control over activities of Muslim charities operating in the country.
 The Al Mountada al Islami and the World Association for Muslim Youth organizations were banned by the government for portraying violence as a legitimate precept of Islam.
 The government has also banned the Sufi religious group Al Faid al-Djaria for engaging in various practices deemed un-Islamic to religious authorities, such as the incorporation of singing and dancing into religious services.

-Religious leaders are also involved in managing the country's wealth.
+Religious leaders have also been involved in managing the country's wealth.
 A representative of the religious community sits on the Revenue Management College, the body that oversees the allocation of oil revenues.
-The seat rotates between Muslim and Christian leaders every 4 years.
+The seat has rotated between Muslim and Christian leaders every 4 years.

 Public schools conduct instruction in French, and public bilingual schools conduct classes in French and Arabic.
 The government prohibits religious instruction in public schools but permits all religious groups to operate private schools without restriction.
 The poor quality of Chad's educational system has prompted many Muslim families to look to Islamic schools as an opportunity for educating children who would otherwise have little or no access to formal schooling.
 Most large towns have at least one or two private religious schools.
 Although the government does not publish official records on school funding, many Islamic schools were commonly understood to be financed by Arab donors (governments, nongovernmental organizations (NGOs), and individuals), particularly from Saudi Arabia, Egypt, and Libya.